afasias/IngenicoAssignment/README.md

 * No access control layer
 * No proper error reporting

-## Building/Deployment Instructions
+## Building / Deployment Instructions

 The service is a Java web application.
 To deploy it one can build and export it as a WAR file which can be used for deployment.

-The server must be imported into a server with a servlet container.
+The service must be imported into a server with a servlet container.
 A popular choice of servlet-enabled server is Tomcat.
 Tomcat comes with a built-in servlet container (Catalina).
 Usually, the deployment process is as simple as copying the exported WAR file into the server's webapps directory, which is then picked up automatically.

 Some IDEs provide the option to export a project as a WAR file.
 However, if one needs to automate the deployment process, he/she can build and deploy the WAR file using command line, like this:

 	$ cd /path/to/project
 	$ jar -cvf service.war *
 	$ cp service.war /path/to/tomcat/webapps

 ## Usage / Examples

 All data from and to the RESTful API is encoded in JSON.

-The URL of the API's point of access is: http://localhost:8080/IngenicoAssignment
+The base URL of the API's point of access is: http://localhost:8080/IngenicoAssignment

 To create a new Account one has to make a POST request to http://localhost:8080/IngenicoAssignment/rest/Accounts and provide the following information in the request's body:

 	{
 		"name": [account holder's name],
 		"balance": [initial balance]
 	}

 Initial balance must a be non-negative floating point number.